 A critical issue to all models at any spatial or time scale is that of estimating parameter values (e.g. rate constants, concentrations, probabilities of a particular event, etc.).
-There are several approaches possible for estimating parameter values: (i) direct experimental determination of a parameter; (ii) simultaneous estimation of several parameters at once by fitting experimental data to a model (97); and (iii) estimation of a parameter based on known values for similar systems.
-In all cases, there is necessarily some uncertainty in the parameter value (for example, because of experimental error, differences in animal models, and technical limitations in kinetic measurements), and this leads to uncertainty in the output of any model using that parameter.
+There are several approaches possible for estimating parameter values: (a) direct experimental determination of a parameter, (b) simultaneous estimation of several parameters at once by fitting experimental data to a model (e.g. 94), and (c) estimation of a parameter based on known values for similar systems.
+In all cases there is necessarily some uncertainty in the parameter value (due, for example, to experimental error, differences in animal models, and technical limitations in kinetic measurements), and this leads to uncertainty in the output of any model using that parameter.

 Because our models include parameters describing a large number of known biological processes, it is critical to understand the role that each of these parameters plays in determining output.
 Sensitivity analysis involves the correlation of variances in parameter values to variances in model output and is particularly useful when parameter values are not known with certainty.
 If simulations can be performed relatively quickly, all parameters can be varied simultaneously to ascertain those that contribute to significant variations in output variables.
-In the Latin hypercube sampling (LHS) algorithm, each parameter is assigned a distribution, typically uniform or normal and centered on a baseline or estimated value, allowing the effect of under- and overestimation to be examined.
-The entire range of each distribution is then sampled to generate a set of values for each parameter, and parameter values for each simulation are chosen to cover the entire parameter space in as few simulations as possible.
-Although originally applied for differential equation models (98, 99), we have recently adapted the algorithm for use in other types of models (100, 101).
+In the Latin hypercube sampling (LHS) algorithm each parameter is assigned a distribution, typically uniform or normal and centered on a baseline or estimated value, allowing the effect of under- and over-estimation to be examined.
+The entire range of each distribution is then sampled to generate a set of values for each parameter, and parameter values for each simulation are chosen to cover the entire parameter space in as few simulations as possible (95, 96).
+Although originally developed for differential equation models, we have recently adapted the algorithm for use in other types of models (97, 98).
 The extent to which each parameter affects the output can be quantified by one of several metrics including the partial rank correlation coefficient (PRCC).
-PRCC, like the more familiar Pearson correlation coefficient, varies between -1 and 1, indicating strongly negative and positive associations, respectively.
+PRCC, like the more familiar Pearson correlation coefficient, varies between -1 and 1 indicating strongly negative and positive associations, respectively.
 A PRCC of 0 indicates no association.
-PRCC values can also be calculated at different time points of the simulation, allowing the relative importance of a particular parameter in determining model output to be tracked over time.
-In addition, a confidence interval can be determined for each PRCC, and differences between PRCCs can be tested for statistical significance (102).
-This test allows parameters to be ranked in order of effect they have on output by PRCC magnitude.
+PRCC values can also be calculated at different time points of the simulation allowing the relative importance of a particular parameter in determining model output to be tracked over time.
+In addition a confidence interval can be determined for each PRCC, and differences between PRCCs can be tested for statistical significance (99).
+This allows parameters to be ranked in order of effect on output by PRCC magnitude.

 The results of sensitivity analysis can be used to identify which interactions or processes in a system are important to different observed behaviors, i.e. which of several processes dominates at a particular time.
-In addition, the results can be used to identify potential targets for therapeutic intervention, e.g. one could target a pathway to which cell behavior is sensitive as identified by sensitivity analysis.
-For a complete review on uncertainty and sensitivity analyses see (Marino S, Hogue I, Kirschner D, submitted).
+In addition the results can be used to identify potential targets for therapeutic intervention; e.g., one could target a pathway to which cell behavior is sensitive as identified by sensitivity analysis.